NCAA bracket 2019: Printable March Madness bracket .PDF | NCAA.com

 NCAA Basketball Tournament Bracket

-Regional sites in 2019 are Hartford CT, Salt Lake City UT, Des Moines IA, Jacksonville FL, Tulsa OK, Columbus OH, Columbia SC and San Jose CA. Here is information on how to get tickets to any of those sites, and the Final Four in Minneapolis.
+Regional sites in 2019 were Hartford CT, Salt Lake City UT, Des Moines IA, Jacksonville FL, Tulsa OK, Columbus OH, Columbia SC and San Jose CA. The Final Four and national title game are in Minneapolis.
+Here is information on how to get tickets.

 How are March Madness teams selected?